Quick Winners by Use Case

 - Covers dogs, cats and rabbits

-- Claims must be submitted via vet — no online portal
+- Claims submitted via vet — no online portal

 - Compulsory 20% copayment for older pets

-- Coverage starts at 8 weeks — check restrictions by breed
+- Coverage starts at 8 weeks — check breed restrictions

-Petsure stands out by letting you choose your own cover limits, excess and optional extras — unlike most providers who offer fixed tiers.
-They have no upper age limit, cover pets from 4 weeks old, accept pets with pre-existing conditions at higher premiums, and have no compulsory excess on their policies.
-The inclusion of unlimited 24/7 video vet consultations via FirstVet is included as standard.
+Petsure is unique in letting you choose your own cover limits, excess amount and optional extras — unlike the fixed tiers most UK insurers offer.
+They have no upper age limit, cover pets from 4 weeks old, accept pets with pre-existing conditions at higher premiums, and charge no compulsory excess on many of their policies.
+Unlimited 24/7 video vet consultations via FirstVet are included as standard on all plans.

-- No upper age limit — covers pets at any age
+- No upper age limit — insures pets at any age

 - Pre-existing conditions covered at higher premium